Compiling with Mono¶

-- Unlike "classical" Godot builds, when building with the mono module enabled a data directory will be created both for the editor and for export templates.
+- Unlike "classical" Godot builds, when building with the Mono module enabled (and depending on the target platform), a data directory may be created both for the editor and for export templates.
 This directory is important for proper functioning and must be distributed together with Godot.
 More details about this directory in Data directory.

-The data directory is a dependency for Godot binaries built with the mono module enabled.
-It contains files that are important for the correct functioning of Godot.
-It must be distributed next to the Godot executable.
+The data directory is a dependency for Godot binaries built with the Mono module enabled.
+It contains important files for the correct functioning of Godot.
+It must be distributed together with the Godot executable.

 <APPNAME> is the application name as specified in the project setting

-In the case of macOS, where the export template is compressed as a zip file, the contents of the data directory can be placed in the following locations inside the zip:
+In the case of macOS, where the export template is compressed as a ZIP archive, the contents of the data directory can be placed in the following locations inside the ZIP archive:

 The name of the data directory for the Godot editor will always be

 GodotSharp.
-The main structure of this directory has the following subdirectories:
+The contents of this directory are the following:

 Tools subdirectory contains tools required by the editor, like the